Man Dies In Webster House Fire, Police Use Ladder To Save Trapped Woman

 WEBSTER (CBS) – A man died in a fire that destroyed a home in Webster late Wednesday night.

-Flames broke out in the house on High Street around 9:30 p.m.READ MORE: Aerosmith Postpones Fenway Park Concert Until 2022
+Flames broke out in the house on High Street around 9:30 p.m.READ MORE: Judge Considering Dennis White Lawsuit To Stop Mayor Janey From Firing Him As Boston Police Commissioner

 According to the State Fire Marshal, people in the basement escaped, but a woman on the second floor ended up trapped.
 Webster police officers grabbed a ladder to get her out and she was rushed to the hospital.
-There’s no word yet on her condition.READ MORE: Jane Flavell Collins, Court Artist Who Sketched Whitey Bulger, Lori Loughlin, Dies At 84
+There’s no word yet on her condition.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

 Firefighters later found a man on the second floor, but they weren’t able to revive him.
-His name has not been released.MORE NEWS: Gov. Chris Sununu Chronicling Travels During 'Ultimate New Hampshire Road Trip'
+His name has not been released.MORE NEWS: LOOK: Patriots Plane Brings Half A Million COVID Vaccines To El Salvador

 There’s no word yet on how or where the fire started.